Guide: All you need to know about the Gravity Forms conditional shortcode

 💡 Pro tip: Learn more about GravityView’s [gvlogic] shortcode.

 The Gravity Forms conditional shortcode allows you to show/hide content based on user inputs.
-Using the shortcode you can create custom confirmation messages and email notifications.
+Using the shortcode you can create personalized confirmation messages and email notifications.

 In this post, we introduced you to the Gravity Forms conditional shortcode by showing you how it works, the different parameters it requires and where to use it on your site.
 We also compared it to GravityView’s more advanced [gvlogic] shortcode.